 High School Academics

 Dual credit classes allow high school students to earn college credit at reduced prices.
 Successful completion of the dual credit program can lead to beginning college at the sophomore level.
 Students may take up to two college classes per semester of their junior and senior year of high school.
-The program is open to homeschooled students as well as public and private school enrollees.
-Many students enrolled in dual credit choose to take online classes to best suit their high school schedules, although they may also take classes on campus.
-High school students are eligible for the dual credit program at Eastfield if they attend A+ Academy, Balch Springs Christian Academy, Bishop Lynch, Cathedral of Life, Dallas Christian, Rockwall Christian Academy, TKG Academy, all schools in the Dallas Independent School District, all schools in the Garland Independent School District, all schools in the Mesquite Independent School District, Sunnyvale, and Forney.
-Homeschooled students who live in the catchment area are also eligible.
+The program is open to home-schooled students as well as public and private school students.
+High school students are eligible for the dual credit program if they attend one of the many high schools in the area.

 Most Popular Fields of Study